Relocation Guide

 Finding a Job in Portugal

 For anyone planning to relocate permanently or for a few years, understanding the employment landscape is essential.
-While some fields remain competitive, there are increasing opportunities for professionals with international experience, language proficiency, or digital skills.
+Opportunities vary by sector, language ability, and location, and some fields are more accessible than others for foreign applicants.

 Job Market Overview

-The national economy has diversified in recent years, expanding beyond tourism and construction into technology, renewable energy, customer service, and healthcare.
-Employment opportunities are strongest in Lisbon and Porto, though regional centres such as Braga, Coimbra, and Faro continue to grow.
+Portugal’s economy has diversified in recent years, with activity in tourism, construction, technology, renewable energy, customer support, healthcare, and services.
+Employment opportunities tend to be strongest in Lisbon and Porto, although regional centres such as Braga, Coimbra, and Faro also play an important role.

-English is widely used in multinational workplaces, but learning Portuguese significantly improves integration and access to local roles.
+English is used in some multinational workplaces, but learning Portuguese can significantly improve integration and access to local roles.

 Key Sectors and Hiring Trends

-• Technology and IT: Software engineering, cybersecurity, data analysis, and UX/UI design remain in demand.
+• Technology and IT: Software engineering, cybersecurity, data analysis, and UX/UI design continue to attract demand.

-• Customer Support and Shared Services: Many multinational companies operate service centres in Lisbon, Porto, and Braga.
+• Customer Support and Shared Services: Multinational companies operate service centres in Lisbon, Porto, and Braga.

 • Tourism and Hospitality: Opportunities exist year-round, with seasonal peaks in coastal regions.

-• Education: Teaching positions in English and other languages, particularly within international schools.
+• Education: Teaching positions in English and other languages are available, particularly within international schools.

-• Green Energy and Sustainability: A sector expanding under EU-funded innovation and transition programs.
+• Green Energy and Sustainability: A sector supported by EU-funded transition and innovation programmes.

 Technology sector jobs in Portugal offer growing opportunities